What Happens to Your Body if You Drink Green Tea Every Day?

-The beneficial properties of green tea are backed by research.
+The beneficial properties of this substance are backed by research.
 However, it’s not without its contraindications and side effects.
 Its consumption shouldn’t exceed two cups a day, since it may have negative consequences such as:

 - Difficulty sleeping

 - Increased heart rate

 You should also avoid green tea if you’re on medication or drinking alcoholic beverages.
 This is due to its caffeine content.
 When you combine caffeine with other substances, it can cause undesired effects.

 Experts recommend that pregnant women or women who are breastfeeding avoid drinking green tea.
 This is because it can cause adverse effects for the baby.
 Patients with high blood pressure, anemia, and digestive issues should also avoid drinking green tea or do so under medical supervision.